Sales Management 101

 AI for Sales

 As a sales manager, you want your sales reps to spend less time on manual data entry and more time talking to prospects.
-If your sales management system comes with an an AI-enabled sales assistant, you can automate most of your tedious data entry tasks and let your sales reps focus their productivity on closing more deals.
+If your sales management system comes with an AI-enabled sales assistant, you can automate most of your tedious data entry tasks and let your sales reps focus on closing more deals.

 Territory Management